-Denzel is Lynne’s partner’s dog and was purchased as a puppy to do Cani-cross.
+Denzel is Lynne’s wife’s dog and was purchased as a puppy to do Cani-cross.
 She wanted a dog with whom she could run, that would be strong, fast and full of energy.
 Denzel certainly ticks all of those boxes!
 He is a lovely dog, with a great temperament and loves to run, more than anything else in the world.
 Being a GSP, if he was not physically and mentally exercised on a daily basis he would no doubt cause chaos.

 Humphrey – Siberian Husky

 When Lynne contacted a friend who runs a rehoming charity to let her know that she and her partner had lost two of their dogs in a very short period of time and that inevitably, in the near future, a new dog would be a welcome addition to the pack, it was to ask her to keep Lynne in mind should she get a young Husky, Pointer or a cross of either.
 The news that a Husky mum had been brought in a few days prior with two young puppies, was a surprise to say the least, and despite the emotional turmoil of the past couple of weeks it seemed like fate!
-Humphrey keeps Lynne and her partner on their toes and gives the rest of the dogs something to keep an eye on!
+Humphrey keeps Lynne and her wife on their toes and gives the rest of the dogs something to keep an eye on!

 Reddington – German Wirehaired Pointer

 Born in the beginning of April 2018, Reddington is fitting in well and is on course to be a great all rounder.
 Confident and bright, he enjoys Cani-cross, Bikejor and Swimming.
 Extremely active, he needs to be physically exercised and mentally stimulated on a daily basis.
 He is a running machine!